intellihr/analytics-assessment/README.md

 - As a system administrator, I would like the players to have an enjoyable experience when interacting with the system.

 ## Engineering Requirements
+While it might be slightly advantageous if your solution involves technologies/frameworks/programming languages in our tech stack:
+- python
+- javascript (es6)
+- typescript
+- golang
+- java
+- groovy
+- docker

-While it might be slightly advantageous if your solution involves technologies/frameworks/programming languages in our tech stack,you are allowed to use any technology/framework/programming language you prefer or are most familiar with.
-Regardless of which you eventually use, we expect the code to be in high quality.
+you are welcome to use any technology/framework/programming language you prefer or are most familiar with.
+Regardless of which you eventually use, we expect the code to be in *high quality*.

+We also love marrying up engineering excellence with great UX/UI design, demostrating your tenant in frontend work will definitely be a bounus!